Community Programs to Improve Minority Health Grant Program

 Reporting

-Performance Reports: Grantees are required to submit program performance reports as specified in the funding opportunity announcement.
-A final performance report is due 90 days following the end of the project period.
+Performance Reports: Recipients may be required to submit program performance reports as specified in the notice of funding opportunity.

 Auditing